crxjs/chrome-extension-tools/README.md

 Our preferred package manager is [pnpm](https://pnpm.io/), but npm or Yarn should work.

-If you're using VSCode you can run the default build task (Ctrl+Shift+B or ⇧⌘B for Mac) to start building and type checking.
+If you're using VSCode, you can run the default build task (Ctrl+Shift+B or ⇧⌘B for Mac) to start building and type checking.